NHAS/wag/README.md

 # Configuration file reference

 `NumberProxies`: The number of trusted reverse proxies before the client, makes wag respect the `X-Forward-For` directive and parses the client IP from it correctly

-`HelpMail`: The email address that is shown on the prompt page
-`Lockout`: Number of times a person can attempt mfa authentication before their account locks
+`Socket`: Wag control socket, changing this will allow multiple wag instances to run on the same machine
+`GID`: The group ID that the wag control socket (`/tmp/wag*`) should be set to

 `NAT`: Turn on or off masquerading
 `ExposePorts`: Expose ports on the VPN server to the client (adds rules to IPtables) example: [ "443/tcp", "100-200/udp" ]
 `CheckUpdates`: If enabled (off by default) the management UI will show an alert if a new version of wag is available.
-This talks to api.github.com
+This talks to `api.github.com`
 `MFATemplatesDirectory`: A string path option, when set templates will be queried from disk rather than the embedded copies.
 Allows you to customise the MFA registration, entry, and success pages, allows custom `js` and `css` in the `MFATemplatesDirectory /custom/` directory
-`DownloadConfigFileName`: The filename of the wireguard config that is downloaded, defaults to `wg0.conf`

-`ExternalAddress`: The public address of the server, the place where wireguard is listening to the internet, and where clients can reach the `/register_device` endpoint

-`MaxSessionLifetimeMinutes`: After authenticating, a device will be allowed to talk to privileged routes for this many minutes, if -1, timeout is disabled
-`SessionInactivityTimeoutMinutes`: If a device has not sent data in `n` minutes, it will be required to reauthenticate, if -1 timeout is disabled

 `DatabaseLocation`: Where to load the sqlite3 database from, it will be created if it does not exist
-`Socket`: Wag control socket, changing this will allow multiple wag instances to run on the same machine
 `Acls`: Defines the `Groups` and `Policies` that restrict routes, this is only respected on first run, use the web UI to edit them during runtime.
 `Policies`: A map of group or user names to policy objects which contain the wag firewall & route capture rules.
 The most specific match governs the type of access a user has to a route, e.g if you have a `/16` defined as MFA, but one ip address in that range as allow that is `/32` then the `/32` will take precedence over the `/16`
 `Policies.<policy name>.Mfa`: The routes and services that require Mfa to access